nickprotop/LocalizationManager/docs/COMMANDS.md

 **Options:**
 - `-p, --path <PATH>` - Path to Resources folder (default: current directory)
 - `--source-path <PATH>` - Path to source code directory to scan (default: parent directory of resource path)
+- `--file <PATH>` - Scan a single file instead of the entire codebase
 - `--exclude <PATTERNS>` - Comma-separated glob patterns to exclude from scan (e.g., `**/*.g.cs,**/bin/**,**/obj/**`)
 - `--strict` - Strict mode: only detect high-confidence static references, ignore dynamic patterns
 - `--show-unused` - Show only unused keys (in .resx but not found in code)